-As an added benefit, I think these kinds of experiences build resiliency in us that are protective against the uncontrollable anxieties of life we all face.
+As an added benefit, I think these kinds of experiences build resiliency in us that is protective against the uncontrollable anxieties of life we all face.
 Who doesn’t need more of that?

-From my experience, I think these things build resiliency in us that are protective against the uncontrollable anxieties of life we all face.
+From my experience, I think these things build resiliency in us that is protective against the uncontrollable anxieties of life we all face.

 So, what does it look like for you to leave your comfort zone?
 Where is your next adventure going to be?